dcgerard/phwelike/README.md

 <!-- badges: end -->

 This contains the code from Jiang et al (2021), in package form so it is easier for me to compare in simulations.
+You can see the results of these comparisons in Gerard (2021).

 The original repo that contained the code from Jiang et al (2021) used to be located at <https://github.com/LiboJiang/DoubleReduction>, but